tencentyun/intlcloud-documents/yehe_doc/管理工具/云监控/操作指南/告警2.0/告警通知/告警回调_intl_en.md

-Your self-built system can directly receive Cloud Monitor alarm notifications through API callback.
+Your WeCom group or self-built system can directly receive Cloud Monitor alarm notifications through API callback.
 API callback can push alarm notifications to URLs that are accessible over the public network through HTTP POST requests.
 You can take further actions based on the alarm notifications you receive from API callback.

 > ?
 > - After you save the callback URL, the system will automatically verify your URL once.
 The timeout threshold for this verification is 5 seconds.
 When an alarm policy created by the user is triggered or the alarm is resolved, the alarm messages will be pushed through the API callbacks.
 An alarm message can be pushed up to three times, and the timeout threshold for each request is 5 seconds.